 2) The flavor of swordfish is mild and easily absorbs marinades and seasonings.
 So, if you like big flavors, this is the fish for you.

-3) Baking fish virtually eliminates one of the top complaints about cooking fish – the odor.
-Slipping those swordfish fillets into a savory bean stew and slipping them into the oven prevents all the splattering and smells that cooking on the stovetop can create.
-That being said, if you are cooking for people who don’t like the fish smell hanging around well past dinner, this is undoubtedly one of the fish recipes that should be at the top of your list.
+3) Baking fish virtually eliminates one of the top complaints about cooking seafood - the odor.
+Slipping those swordfish fillets into a savory bean stew and baking them in the oven prevents all the splattering and smells that cooking on the stovetop can create.
+So if you are cooking for people who don't like the fish smell hanging around well past dinner, this fish recipe should be at the top of your list.